FLYINGKRIPTO/lexo_rank/README.md

 ## Lexo Rank

 This package lets you generate lexo ranks in flutter.
+Lexo rank ordering of items in a list according to their alphabetical rank.

 ## Usecases for lexo ranks
 - We use lexo ranks whenever we have use case of rearranging list items